Externships

 2 to 4 credits

-A student who has completed an Individual Externship may, in a subsequent semester, enroll in an Advanced Externship, which is an Individual Externship without the required Externship Seminar.
-Students are discouraged from enrolling in the same externship placement for an additional semester, and externship credit will be permitted in this circumstance only with special permission from the Curriculum Committee (do not leave this until the last minute!)
+A student who has completed an Individual Externship may, in a subsequent semester, enroll in an Advanced Externship, which is an Individual Externship with reflective activities and meetings in lieu of the Externship Seminar.
+Students are discouraged from enrolling in the same externship placement for an additional semester, and externship credit will be permitted in this circumstance only with special permission from Professor Gordon.
+(Do not leave this until the last minute!)
 In conformance with ABA standards, such externships will entail opportunities for ongoing, contemporaneous reflection.

 Advanced Externship students may, but are not required to, choose a faculty supervisor other than Professor Gordon.
 That supervisor will read the students’ reflection papers, have beginning-, middle-, and end-of-term meetings with the student, and advise Professor Gordon about whether to award the (ungraded) credits for the placement.